 The arrogant tone speaks to a shear and utter misunderstanding of their community.
 For a company who claims, “people belong anywhere,” the statements made in opposition of Pro-Prop F de-rail their core values and goals.
 As someone who has worked in government for many years, the signs scream “ignorance” of how the flow of money and government bureaucracy works.
 Calling out specific agencies like the library system has little to nothing to do with AirBnB’s goals and alienates a potentially large following.
 Dude I work for the government with these civil servants and agencies you insulted.

 What we can learn

 To me it seems they had poor advice, if any.
 They put how little they understood about their local audience on blast turning those who may have already been somewhat supportive while having no effect on those who were already 100% supported them.

 The main take home here is that when government is involved, special consideration needs to be taken.
 Without direction from people with extensive government/civic experience you could be setting yourself up for failure.
 Whether start-ups like it or not, government and politics play by a different playbook.
 Most importantly you NEED TO UNDERSTAND YOUR AUDIENCE.
 This was a major mistake that cost them hundreds of thousands of dollars.
-That by the way is my estimate for immediate cost, given each billboard was upwards of $7000.
+That by the way is my estimate for immediate cost, given each billboard was upwards of $5000 in high traffic areas.
 That number doesn't include the the potential loss of revenue due to loss of customers and support.